 Know the Devices

-If you run the same tests on the same device with the same date and the same software installed you might expect the screenshots of each screen would have consistent colours, text, etc. However, we discovered a number of anomalies for some Android devices.
+If you run the same tests on the same device with the same date and the same software installed you might expect the screenshots of each screen would have consistent colors, text, etc. However, we discovered a number of anomalies for some Android devices.
 Sometimes the size of the test for a Dialog’s title element was larger in one test run and smaller for another.
-Also, there were numerous differences in the colours of background pixels on the screen.
+Also, there were numerous differences in the colors of background pixels on the screen.
 There were no known reasons for the changes.
 However the changes had the effect of causing screenshot comparisons to fail.
 For this client they wanted the UI to be pixel perfect so the differences in the screenshots were relevant and meant the team had to spend significant time reviewing the differences to decide if the differences were material and enough to reject a build of the app.

 We’re still researching whether there are patterns that trigger or cause the differences.
 In the meantime, the matching process includes 2 tolerances for differences: